 (a) Directly related to a student; and

-(b) Maintained by a primary contractor or subcontractor.Educational service agencies and other public institutions or agencies.
-This includes the following:
+(b) Maintained by a primary contractor or subcontractor.

+(12) “Educational service agencies and other public institutions or agencies” means those intities that includes the following:

-(A) A regional public multiservice agency-
+(a) A regional public multiservice agency-

-(i) Authorized by State law to develop, manage, and provide services or programs to LEAs; and
+(A) Authorized by State law to develop, manage, and provide services or programs to LEAs; and

-(ii) Recognized as an administrative agency for purposes of the provision of special education and related services provided within public elementary schools and secondary schools of the State.
+(B) Recognized as an administrative agency for purposes of the provision of special education and related services provided within public elementary schools and secondary schools of the State.

-(B) Any public institution or agency having administrative control and direction of a public elementary school or secondary school, including public charter school, that is established as an LEA under State law.
+(b) Any public institution or agency having administrative control and direction of a public elementary school or secondary school, including public charter school, that is established as an LEA under State law.

-(C) Entities that meet the definition of intermediate educational unit or IEU in section 602(23) of IDEA, as in effect prior to June 4, 1997.
+(c) Entities that meet the definition of intermediate educational unit or IEU in section 602(23) of IDEA, as in effect prior to June 4, 1997.

-(11) "Evaluation" means the procedures used by qualified personnel to determine;
+(13) "Evaluation" means the procedures used by qualified personnel to determine;

-(a) A child's initial eligibility for EI or ECSE services;
+(a) A infant, toddler, or child's initial eligibility for EI or ECSE services;

-(b) A child's continuing eligibility for EI or ECSE services; and
+(b) A infant, toddler, or child 's continuing eligibility for EI or ECSE services; and

-(12) “Health Services” means services necessary to enable an otherwise eligible child to benefit from the other early intervention services under this part during the time that the child is eligible to receive early intervention services.
+(14) “Health services” means services necessary to enable an otherwise eligible infant or toddler to benefit from the other early intervention services under this part during the time that the infant or toddler is eligible to receive early intervention services.

 (a) The term includes:

-(A) Such services as clean intermittent catheterization, tracheotomy care, tube feeding, the changing of Dressings or colostomy collection bags, and other health services; and
+(A) Such services as clean intermittent catheterization, tracheotomy care, tube feeding, the changing of dressings or colostomy collection bags, and other health services; and

 (B) Consultation by physicians with other service providers concerning the special health care needs of infants and toddlers with disabilities that will need to be addressed in the course of providing other early intervention services.